 Nicola assists the team on a wide range of intellectual property disputes including trade mark, passing off, design right, copyright and domain name disputes.
 Nicola also has experience in the filing and prosecution of trade mark applications, watch services and the preparation of cease and desist letters.

-In addition to her role in the intellectual property team, Nicola has experience in construction, contractual and professional negligence disputes for insured high net worth individuals and businesses.
+Nicola has experience in construction, contractual and professional negligence disputes for insured high net worth individuals and businesses.

 Preparation of evidence of acquired distinctiveness in support of a UK trade mark Application that had been rejected as being descriptive and/or otherwise lacking in distinctive character.
 The preparation of extensive evidence resulted in the application proceeding to publication.

 - Preparation and filing of trade mark applications and oppositions.

 - Acting in claims against architects and contractors in relation to substandard construction works.

 - Organising and attending Mediations regarding contractor's breach of contract and negligence.